What is a Sleep Study?

-At a Sleep Clinic.
+- At a sleep clinic.
 Most sleep studies are done at a sleep clinic or a sleep lab.
 In many cases, you will need to stay overnight.
 You will sleep in a private room, much like a hotel or hospital room.
 A family member or a friend can come along, but cannot stay overnight.
 Most people don't have trouble sleeping during the study.
 In the morning you can go home.
-Sometimes you may be asked to come back for a daytime nap study.
+Sometimes you may be asked to remain at the lab the next day for a daytime nap study.

 - At home.
 At times, a sleep study can be done at home.
 A home sleep study provides most of the same information as a study done at a clinic.
 A special computer is loaned to you by a sleep clinic or a medical supplier.
 You will be given instructions on how to use it.
 Or, someone may come to your home to help.
 Before bedtime, the computer is turned on to monitor your sleep all night.
 In the morning, you return the computer.